streamlink/streamlink/docs/install.rst

 `RTMPDump`_                          Required to play RTMP streams.
 `python-librtmp`_                    Required by the *ustreamtv* plugin to be
                                      able to use non-mobile streams.
+`ffmpeg`_                            Required to play streams that are made up of separate
+                                     audio and video streams, eg. YouTube 1080p+
 ==================================== ===========================================

 .. _Python: http://python.org/